Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Discussion

 As any modeling framework evolves towards a closer approximation of reality, some aspects can receive detailed attention, and other aspects are left to later work.
 Here, we did not consider the complex interaction between the magma ocean and the overlying envelope, which can dynamically modify both their compositions and temperature profiles.
 These processes, including volatile exchange at the MEB and the oxidation of hydrogen in the envelope that leads to water contamination, have been explored in numerous studies.
 The evolution of water-rich planets demonstrates different observable features compared to that of water-free sub-Neptunes \citep{Zeng19,Luque22}.
 Such effects influence gas retention in the envelope, with feedback potentially impacting thermal evolution and solidification of the rock/iron core, particularly in planets with thin envelopes.
 However, it remains unclear whether the water dissolves into the iron core \citep{Luo24}, the mantle \citep{Schlichting22,Kite20,Vazan22}, or the envelope, or forms a distinct water layer \citep{Rogers10}.
-These uncertainties highlight future research directions.
+Such volatile impurities in the rock/iron core may alter its thermodynamic properties (e.g., melting temperature, heat capacity, and thermal conductivity), introducing uncertainties in the planet's thermal evolution.
+These complexities highlight future research directions.